Forum highlights city’s green finance strength in global decarbonization drive

 READ MORE: Hong Kong seen as critical in advancing Asia's climate leadership

-During the forum, the HKGFA also released a report on activating Hong Kong’s retrofitting market, outlining a strategic roadmap to enhance energy efficiency in the city’s building stock.
+The HKGFA also released a report on activating Hong Kong’s retrofitting market, outlining a strategic road map to enhance energy efficiency in the city’s building stock.

 According to the report, buildings in Hong Kong are responsible for 60 to 65 percent of the city’s total carbon emissions, while energy usage in commercial buildings has risen since 2015.
-The trend highlights a “critical market failure” due to cost barriers, risk aversion, and a lack of comprehensive policy and financing strategies, the report warned.
+The trend highlights a “critical market failure” caused by cost barriers, risk aversion, and a lack of comprehensive policy and financing strategies, the report warned.

 Contact the writer at gabylin@chinadailyhk.com